 136th Airlift Wing Fact Sheet

-The 136th Airlift Wing is located at the Naval Air Station Fort Worth, Joint Reserve Base.
-It is one of three flying units in the Texas Air National Guard.
-The Wing flies and maintains eight C-130 aircraft - an all-purpose vehicle, cargo and personnel transport.
+The 136th Airlift Wing is located at the Naval Air Station Fort Worth Joint Reserve Base, Texas.
+It is one of three flying units in the Texas Air National Guard, the other two being the 147th Attack Wing in Houston and the 149th Fighter Wing in San Antonio.
+The 136th flies and maintains eight C-130J Super Hercules aircraft.

 MISSION: